sandbergja/sandbergja.github.com/_posts/2015-11-21-open-source-club.md

 ##Activities

 * For the more coding-focused among us, we attempted two [Project Euler](https://projecteuler.net/) coding problems.
-We spent most of the club meeting talking through one of these problems, before taking a stab at a Python or Java solution.
+We spent most of each Project Euler meeting talking through a problem's interesting features and possible algorithms.
+In the last few minutes, we (successfully) took a stab at a Python or Java solution.

 ##Discussions and presentations
 * We had a lively discussion of [John Deere's proprietary tractor software](http://www.wired.com/2015/04/dmca-ownership-john-deere/).
-* We have been intrigued by the [Interplanetary Internet](https://en.wikipedia.org/wiki/Interplanetary_Internet) and have spent a lot of time thinking about that.
+* We have been intrigued by the [Interplanetary Internet](https://en.wikipedia.org/wiki/Interplanetary_Internet) and have devoted a lot of discussion to that.
-* A member of ours who was interested in the societal ramifications of open culture brought our attention to the [Open Source Ecology](http://opensourceecology.org/) project.
+* A member is very interested in the societal ramifications of open culture and brought our attention to the [Open Source Ecology](http://opensourceecology.org/) project.
 * Our group has also spent a lot of time talking about Open Educational Resources and their use on LBCC's campus.

 ##Projects